Bhuvana102/Good-Reads/README.md

 # Good-Reads
 For this project, we will be creating a web application for all the bibliophiles out there, that concentrates on implementing certain features available in the site GoodReads like login, reviewing books, adding books and categorizing books.

-# Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+#Goal
+  To create an application for users to search books, find reviews and comments.
+Users can also review rate and comment their views against the respective book.

-# Prerequisites
+# Team
-What things you need to install the software and how to install them

-# Name & Github Name

   1. Manish Kumar Reddy Gangula
   2. Srikar Chowdary Kantamani
   3. Bhuvana Venkatesh
   4. Vaishali Unnikrishnan Latha

-# Technologies Involved
+# Technology Stack
-Front End: Angular 12.
-Back End: Golang
+  1. Angular 12
+  2. Angular Material
+  3. NodeJs
+  4. Typescript
+  5. Golang